At Cirencester Deer Park School, our goal is for every pupil to be confident, competent and numerically fluent.

 Unit 4 Decimals and measures

-Unit 5 Fractions
+Unit 5 Fractions and percentages

 Unit 6 Probability